jstar88/opbe/README.md

 Ogame probabilistic battle engine

 ### Introduction
-OPBE is the first battle engine in the world that use Probability theory:
+OPBE is the first(and only) battle engine in the world that use Probability theory:
 battles is processed very very fast and required few memory resources.
 Also memory and cpu usage are O(1), this means they are COSTANTS and independent of the ships amount.